 I’m losing my hair – should I see my health care provider?

 Yes.
-If you’re losing your hair, it’s a good idea to see your health care provider (HCP) to get checked out.
-Sometimes hair loss can happen as a result of medical conditions like low thyroid levels.
-It can also happen as a side effect of using certain medications like anabolic steroids.
+If you’re losing your hair, it’s a good idea to make an appointment with your health care provider to get checked out.
+Sometimes hair loss can happen as a result of medical conditions such as low thyroid levels.
+It can also happen as a side effect of using certain medications such as anabolic steroids.
+Your health care provider may order lab tests or even refer you to a skin/hair specialist, a dermatologist.

 I heard that you’ll only lose your hair if someone on your mom’s side of the family lost his hair.
 Is that true?

 No, that’s a myth.
-Male pattern baldness can be inherited (passed down) from either side of the family, mom’s or dad’s.
+Male pattern baldness can be inherited (passed down) from either side of your biological family, moms or dad’s.

 What can I do about my hair loss?

-If your hair is thinning or falling out, you have options to consider after seeing your HCP.
-You could do nothing at all, shave your head, or take medication that helps hair growth.
+If you have male pattern hair loss, you have options to consider after seeing your health care provider.
+You could do nothing at all, shave your head, or use medication that helps hair growth.

 Some bald men you might recognize: